nishantjr/ml-tableau/docs/introduction.md

 Matching logic provides this foundation by creating a unifying logic, or *lingua franca*, for formal verification.
-Constructs for building terms, first-order quantification, and fixedpoints, allow capturing the many formalisms important to verification, including LTL, CTL, separation logic, reachability logic[@matchinglogiclmcs; @matching-mu-logic]. and also the language-semantics-as-a-theory produced by \K{}.
+Constructs for building terms, first-order quantification, and fixedpoints, allow capturing the many formalisms important to verification, including linear temporal logic (LTL) [@ltl], computation tree logic (CTL) [@ctl], separation logic (SL) [@separation-logic], and reachability logic [@matchinglogiclmcs; @matching-mu-logic], as well as the language-semantics-as-a-theory produced by \K{}.
 Together, these may be used to define the various language tasks described above.
 It does all this while maintaining minimal *representational distance*---because it preserves and respects the original syntactic and semantic structures, such as program ASTs, continuations, heaps and stacks, language semantics may be captured in a compact and modular way.
 In fact, the embeddings of many logics are syntactically identical to the original logics.
 This is in contrast to approaches that translate these to, say, first-order logic,